-Like any other hospital or mental health facility, Forensicare must meet the prisons set out by law under the Mental Health Act 2014, and the Privacy and Data Protection Act 2014.
+Like any other hospital or mental health facility, Forensicare must meet the provisions set out by law under the Mental Health Act 2014, and the Privacy and Data Protection Act 2014.
 Forensicare is therefore unable to provide family or members of the community with specific information about patients.
 This includes details about a patient’s community leave.

 The Witness Assistance Service of the Office of Public Prosecutions plays an important role in assisting victims, family members and witnesses of serious crimes through the court process.
 Please contact the service if you would like further information, or have any concerns about the community leave process.